FOAM-School/assignment-openfoam-case-files/README.md

 **The end face number 840 of patch fixedWalls is not consistent with the start face number 840 of patch frontAndBack**

-ParaView explicitely tells us face whose index is 840 belongs to both patches! the OpenFOAM solver we used had no problem running in such shady condition.
+ParaView explicitely tells us that the face whose index is 840 belongs to both patches!
+The OpenFOAM solver we used had no problem running in such shady conditions.

 **Things to take:**
-- OpenFOAM has this nice feature of "**what comes last wins**"!!
+- OpenFOAM has this nice-n-convenient feature of "**what comes last wins**"!!
   Our configuration made face 840 belong to two patches but it appears OpenFOAM allocates the face to the last patch (frontAndBack) and we were lucky it was the correct action.
 - Don't take liberty in modifying case files carelessly, you'll cause yourself some serious headacke.

-Changing that 61 to 60 in `constant/polyMesh/boundary` again allows for result visualization.
+Changing that 61 back to 60 in `constant/polyMesh/boundary` allows for result visualization.
 No difference in the solution is noticed.

 > Don't forget to clean up the case: `foamCleanTutorials`

-### Macro expansion in OpenFOAM file
+### Macro expansion in OpenFOAM files

-Inside OpenFOAM dictionaries you can use a variable multiple time if you define it a keyword:
+Inside OpenFOAM dictionaries you can use a single keyword multiple time as the value of another keyword:

 ```cpp
 someVar     0;